bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

   #.
 Follow the :ref:`instructions here <reverse-proxy-iis>` on how to integrate
      Microsoft IIS with a modern URL rewrite.

-  If you are using Apache HTTP as your reverse proxy you need to :ref:`reconfigure Apache HTTP <reverse-proxy-apache>`.
+  If you are using Apache HTTP Server as your reverse proxy you need to :ref:`reconfigure Apache HTTP <reverse-proxy-apache>`.